smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 4-tuple flows, be aware of or configurable with rate-limiting policies, and identify flows that carry SCONE packets in order to insert throughput advice into those packets.

-Multiple SCONE Network Elements may exist along a path, and depending on their configuration and role assigned and their behavior can differ across
-*access* technologies.
-For example, a wireless access network element may operate differently from one in a fixed broadband network.
+In this document, on-path SCONE Network Elements are generally considered within the *access* portion of the telecommunications provider’s network.
+However, multiple SCONE Network Elements may exist along a path between the communicating peers.
+Depending on their configuration and role they likely geneate different throughput advices for the SCONE enabled application traffic flows, specially when differnet *access* technologies are in use.
+SCONE protocol For example, a wireless access network element may operate differently from one in a fixed broadband network.
 Wi-Fi networks provide another example, where enforcement is often per user or per Service Set Identifier (SSID), but visibility into individual UDP 4-tuples may be limited.
 Among access networks, mobile networks offer the most fine-grained visibility into traffic flows and can act on individual flows.
 In mobile networks, the User Plane Function (UPF) in 5G and the
 Packet Data Network Gateway (P-GW) in 4G can generate throughput advice to guide adaptive applications on a per-flow basis.